Endgegner/RimWorld-Mod-Pulsefire-Turret/README.md

 # Pulsefire-Turret
-The Pulsefire Turret [ENG/GER] - A Security Building for RimWorld (Mod)
+The Pulsefire Turret [ENG/GER] - A security building for RimWorld (Mod)

 Adds a new maximum range security building to the game: